vault27/Foundation/paloalto.md

 - Path monitoring: If an IP becomes unavailable, the member fails
 - Heartbeat monitoring: The peers periodically send heartbeat packages and hello messages to verify they are up and running
 - Hardware monitoring: The member continually performs packet path health monitoring on its own hardware and fails if a malfunction is detected

+What is not synced?
+- Mgmt interface settings
+- Panorama settings
+- SNMP
+- Services
+- Service routes
+- Decryption certificates
+- Decrypted SSL sessions (both inbound and outbound) that were established using PFS key exchange algorithms.
+In these cases, when a failover occurs, the passive device allows transferred sessions without decrypting them
+- Decrypted, outbound SSL sessions using non-PFS key exchange algorithms
+- Certificates
+- Licenses
+- Jumbo frames
+- Log Export Settings

 ### HA prerequisites